September 27, 2020

-With the increased reach to smartphones and an audience ready to consume content, Joseph believes that creative arts should be given increased attention in our classrooms.
-So in 2018, he teamed up with Ashesi faculty to create a Creative Arts curriculum for the Ashesi Innovation Experience, an enrichment program for high school students appreciate the various college pathways they could take.
+While more people can create and share content these days, Joseph believes the creative arts deserves more attention especially in the classroom.
+In 2018, he teamed up with Ashesi faculty to design a Creative Arts curriculum for the Ashesi Innovation Experience, an enrichment program to help high school students appreciate the various college pathways they could take.

-“A lot of people are either gifted or passionate about the arts, yet traditionally parents are more likely to encourage their children to focus more on the traditional paths like engineering, medicine, business and the like,” he shared.
-“Yet creativity matters a lot, even in engineering, robotics, entrepreneurship, and business.
-It plays a role in helping solve complex problems, in how things are perceived, how stories are told, and how information is communicated.
-And harnessing this in children and teaching them how to make a profession of it, can make a difference.”
+“A lot of people are either gifted or passionate about the arts, yet are more likely to be told to focus on traditional paths like engineering, medicine, and business,” he explained.
+“Yet creativity matters a lot, even in engineering, medicine, and business.
+It plays a role in helping solve complex problems, in how stakeholders are engaged, and how information is communicated.
+Harnessing this in students much earlier will serve a lot of good.”

-With a steadily growing subscriber base for Off the Top, Sincerely Accra, and other content he’s currently hacking at, Joseph hopes his work will inspire other creatives to put out more content to project Ghana.
+With a steadily growing subscriber base for productions he’s currently hacking at, Joseph hopes his work will inspire other creatives to put out more content that reflects the modern Ghanaian society.

 “In our local creative community, we are each other’s support,” he shared.
-“Just seeing another person creating, succeeding at times, failing sometimes, and not giving up, is important for all of us.
-Over time, I’ve learned opportunities will always come my way, but if they don’t come, I’ve also learned to create them for myself.”
+“Just seeing another person creating, failing sometimes, and not giving up is important for all of us.
+Over time, I’ve learned that opportunities will always come my way.
+However I have also learned that sometimes I need to create opportunities for myself.”